thecodechemist99/borgsnap/README.md

 # borgsnap - Backups using ZFS snapshots, borg, and (optionally) rsync.net

-*This fork adds recursive ZFS snapshot support and requires a new configuration variable "RECURSIVE"*
+*This fork adds COMPRESS variable to specify Borg compression method and RECURSIVE for ZFS snapshot support

 *If RECURSIVE=true, borgsnap will create recursive ZFS snapshots for all nominated FS filesystems.
 Each child filesystem snapshot will be mounted underneath the snapshot mount of the parent filesystem.
 This allows borgsnap to backup the parent filesystem and all child filesystems in a single borgbackup repository.*

+*COMPRESS default in sample.conf is zstd*

 This is a simple script for doing automated daily backups of ZFS filesystems.
 It uses ZFS snapshots, but could easily be adaptable to other filesystems,